 Toiletries to Pack for Colombia

-You can very all of the travel toiletries I recommend here on this Amazon list.
+You can see all of the travel toiletries I recommend here on this Amazon list.
 Many things you can actually buy in Colombia easily, so I wouldn’t stress too much about buying a lot of toiletries to travel with.
-But there are some things that are harder to get hold of and expensive in Colombia, like shampoo!
-It’s all imported and I’m always shocked at how much it costs.
-So I always try and travel with my own.
+But there are some things that are harder to get hold of and expensive in Colombia, so I always try and travel with my own.

 Technology to take to Colombia